datariker/datariker/README.md

  <h3 align="center"><strong>𝐄𝐱𝐭𝐫𝐚/𝐁𝐘𝐈</strong></h3>
   <TABLE BORDER>
     <tr>
-      <td><p>I'm anticensorship (At least when it comes to fiction).</p>
+      <td><p>⛔ Anticensorship</p>
-      <p>I like roleplaying, AUs, fanfiction, fanart, drawing, and all the classic fandom-y things :)</p>
+      <p>🍭 I like roleplaying, AUs, fanfiction, fanart, drawing, and all the classic fandom-y things.</p>
-      <p>I'm a multishipper, pro(fessional)shiper, darkshipper, and comshipper.
-You will usually find me shipping characters have some kind of chemistry or interaction history.
-I don't usually <em>seriously</em> do crackships, but I'll go along with it as a joke.</p>
-      <p>I love making new friends & talking to people, but any kind of disrespect will not be tolerated.
-I'm also not going to polish what I say/how I act.</p>
+      <p>💟 Multishipper, pro(fessional)shiper, darkshipper, comshipper, plus anything else.</p>
-      <p>I have no DNI list.
+      <p>❓ No DNI list.
 I refuse to judge people based on one (or a few) characteristics that they have.
 Feel free to interact, who ever you are.
 If we end up not getting along, then so be it.
 I'd rather have tried then not tried.</p>
-      <p>Thank you for reading!</p>
+      <p>Thank you for reading.</p>
       </td>
     </tr>
   </TABLE>